ml-tooling/lazydocs/README.md

 lazydocs path/to/your/package
 ```

 The path can be either a python package (folder) or a specific script.
-You can also specify one or multiple module, classe or function imports:
+You can also specify one or multiple module-, class- or function-imports:

 ```bash
 lazydocs my_package.AwesomeClass